JoserraLP/SmartTLC/traffic_analyzer/README.md

 # Traffic Analyzer

-It analyzes the number of passing vehicles in each possible direction, and selects the traffic type that fits better the current situation.
-It is important to mention that it analyzes the traffic of single traffic light individually.

-In order to analyze those traffic values, there have been defined several bounds, related directly to the different traffic types passing per each direction.
-- **Lower bound**: it is the upper bound of the previous type, except for the lowest type that is 0.
+It analyzes the number of passing vehicles on a single lane, and selects the traffic type that fits better the current situation.
+In order to analyze those traffic values, there have been defined several bounds, related directly to the different traffic types passing on the lane, based directly on the lower and upper bound of the defined traffic types, divided by the proportion value based on the temporal window selected.
-- **Upper bound**: it is calculated by adding the number of vehicles per hour and the maximum possible value in its range, and dividing this sum by proportion value based on the temporal window selected.

 ## Usage